phenk/test/kohv.md

 1. Boil water
 2. Grind the coffee!
 3. Pour over.
-4. Add milk.
+4. Add milk but NO sugar.
 5. Enjoy!
 6. Clean the cup!
 And this is it.

 After you have had the coffee, go and have some cake.